Narayana108/vedic_knowledge/an_introduction_to_nimbark_sampraday.md

 `Sri Jayadev Goswami` who wrote the immaculate sacred poem called `Gita Govinda` in sanskrit.

 -----
-`Swami Haridas` who founded his own sampraday called `Sri Haridas sampraday` is connected to a branch of the Nimbark sampraday that is coming from the 16th Acharya Sri Devacharyaji
+`Swami Haridas` who founded the `Sri Haridas sampraday` is connected to a branch of the Nimbark sampraday that is coming from the 16th Acharya Sri Devacharyaji

 -----